 The storage cleaner works together with compaction to reclaim unused storage from deleted snapshots.

-The storage cleaner has two modes:
+The storage cleaner has two modes: standard cleaner (

 clean=2), highest compaction level (